corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 We propose a procedure that is deterministic and based not on a raw similarity or distance measure but on a rank-order of neighboring cases to each index case.

 We organize the paper as follows:
-...

-**Revise and incorporate:**
-In this paper, we develop a sampling procedure complementary to maxmin, based on the rankings of points by distance or similarity rather than on raw distances or similarities.
-In the remainder of this section, we motivate the procedure, which we call lastfirst, as a counterpart to maxmin obtained by adapting the latter from the use of fixed-radius balls to the use of fixed-cardinality neighborhoods.
-We work through an extended example that illustrates some common patterns of clinical data and models, how they cause problems for uses of maxmin landmark selection, and how lastfirst selection addresses these problems.
-We then formally describe the procedure and prove some of its basic properties in Section\nbs\ref{sec:procedures}.
-This technical discussion is accompanied by a small example in $\Z$ that spotlights edge cases and how they are handled, and it is followed by an example that extends the idea from $\Z$ to $\R^2$.
+In the remainder of this section, we introduce mathematical notation used throughout and use a simple example to motivate the procedure as a counterpart to maxmin.
+We carefully define and prove algorithms and other properties for the procedure in Section\nbs\ref{sec:methods}, after which we describe our implementation and several experiments performed on real-world data to address our motivating questions.
-In Section\nbs\ref{sec:implementation} we report the results of benchmark tests and robustness checks of lastfirst on simulated and empirical data sets.
-We describe some basic and novel applications to real-world data in Section\nbs\ref{sec:experiments}.
+In Section\nbs\ref{sec:results} we summarize key definitions, algorithms, and properties, report the results of benchmark tests and robustness checks, and report the results of experiments.

-# Materials and Methods
+We interpret our findings and comment on limitations and ongoing work in Section\nbs\ref{sec:discussion}.

 ## Conventions